greatwall2704/gepa-ii-agent/src/gepa/adapters/anymaths_adapter/README.md

 # GEPA for Math Problem Solving
 **`AnyMaths`** Adapter is a GEPAAdapter for any dataset that contains mathematical word problems of varying complexity and structure.
 It is designed to handle a wide range of mathematical tasks, including arithmetic, algebra, and more.

-Note: `Ollama` must be installed and configured to use this adapter.
-Instructions to download Ollama can be found in [this link](https://ollama.com/download).
-I recommend the Linux installation.
+Note: Just for this example, we will be using Ollama.
+Hence, one must ensure to have Ollama downloaded before proceeding through [this link](https://ollama.com/download).
+However, this is not necessary and that you may also use other provider APIs or LiteLLM-supported providers.
+This adapter can be used as a standalone without Ollama.

 ### Preparing the maths & reasoning dataset
 In `src/gepa/examples/anymaths-bench/train_anymaths.py`, a sample function to prepare any maths dataset is provided via `init_dataset`.
 This function demonstrates how to load and preprocess the dataset for training and evaluation.
 Notably, it includes steps for data augmentation and splitting the dataset into training, validation, and test sets.
 Right now, it is more convenient to find datasets from Hugging Face dataset hub.